Boston Trowtrow Gravesite

 In celebration of the occasion, the owner of a slave voted in as Black Governor paid for a dinner, followed by a parade simulating the inauguration parade where the winner of the election would ride at the head of a marching procession.
 Often, Black Governors were slaves of prominent masters or a respected member of the free African American community in their own right.
 Despite their local status, Black Governors had little regulatory power and their task consisted of serving as mediators between white and black communities.
 Such “Governors” held no administrative power—they could not, for example, punish a white individual accused of a crime against a black individual.

 Boston Trowtrow, who served in the office from 1770 to 1772, was one of three Black Governors in Norwich.
 His grave inscription reads: “In Memory of Boston Trowtrow Govener of ye Affrican Trib he Died May 28 1772 Æ 66.”
-Trowtrow was likely a slave of Jabez Huntington (1719-1786), one of Norwich’s most successful colonial merchants.
+It is believed that Trowtrow was a slave of Jabez Huntington (1719-1786), one of Norwich’s most successful colonial merchants.
 Other Norwich Black Governors included former slave Ira Tosset and Sam Huntington, who was the property of Gov. Samuel Huntington.